kyma-project/rafter/charts/rafter/README.md

 helm install --name rafter rafter-charts/rafter
 ```

-The command deploys the ecosystem of the Rafter on the Kubernetes cluster with the default configuration.
-For more information, please see the [**Configuration**](#configuration) section.
+The command deploys Rafter on the Kubernetes cluster with the default configuration.
+For more information, see the [**Configuration**](#configuration) section.

 > **TIP:** To list all releases, use `helm list`.